-If not, you’re not alone!
+Unsure about how the instant asset write-off will help you?
+If so, you’re not alone!
 Read our case study for insight into how the write-off could work for your small or medium business, and what you need to do by 30 June 2020 to take advantage of this limited-time incentive.

 If you’re thinking about purchasing some new equipment for your business, it may make sense to bring forward that purchase in order to take advantage of the “instant asset write-off” available until 30 June 2020.